 Whether it’s the convenience of a can, its low calorie count, or the fact that it’s marketed as a more premium ready-to-drink (RTD) beverage, the hard seltzer category continues to go gangbusters this summer.
 In just two years between 2018 and 2020, hard seltzer jumped from $500 million worth of sales to $4 billion.
 And in 2021, it’s expected that consumers in the U.S. will purchase 281 million 9-liter cases of the light and fruity beverage.

-E&J Gallo Winery launched High Noon in May 2019.
+High Noon is made by a wine and spirits industry giant — E. & J. Gallo Winery launched High Noon in May 2019.
 The winery is one of the world’s largest family-owned wineries and overseas operations of consumer favorites like J Vineyards & Winery, Louis M. Martini and Whitehaven.
 High Noon joins the spirits side of the business alongside brands such as New Amsterdam Vodka and Gin, Familia Camarena Tequila, and Whyte & Mackay Scotch whisky.

 Part of High Noon’s success comes from its partnership with Barstool Sports.
 Outside of a regular media buy, the hard seltzer company joined forces with the media empire for brand exposure delivered to Barstool’s 66 million monthly unique viewers.
 Most recently, High Noon presented The Dozen: Trivia Tournament Championships, the company’s trivia tournament.

 But who owns High Noon?